 Amounts, duration and terms of payment

-- The program will last 15 weeks and must be completed between May 1 and August 31, 2023.
-The PhD student / instructor investment is +/- 15 hours per week, working jointly with the startup.
+- The program lasts 15 weeks and must be carried out between May 1 and August 31, 2024.

 - A maximum of 15 projects will be funded.